AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-getstarted/faqs/faq-wp-account.md

 Proof roles define what actions reviewers should be able to take on a proof (commenting, making decisions, etc).

-Permission profiles define what actions users should be able to take in your account (creating proofs, editing other people’s proofs, managing Account settings, etc).
+Permission profiles define what actions users should be able to take in your account (creating proofs, editing other people's proofs, managing Account settings, etc).

 ## How can I organize my proofs?